wp-plugins/wp-simple-booking-calendar/readme.txt

 == Description ==

-Do you have something that you rent out, such as a holiday home or piece of equipment?
-Do you want to show people when it is available for rent?
-You can create, edit and publish an availability calendar with just a few clicks with the WP Simple Booking Calendar.
+Create a booking calendar for your website!
+Do you want to show people when your holiday home (or something else) is available for rent?
+You can create, edit and publish a booking calendar with just a few clicks with the WP Simple Booking Calendar.
 This booking calendar is very easy to use!
-You can manage the availability (bookings) on a daily basis and embedding the booking calendar on a page takes only one mouse click.
+You can manage the bookings (availability) on a daily basis and embedding the booking calendar on a page takes only one mouse click.
 You can also use the WP Simple Booking Calendar Widget to show a booking calendar on your WordPress website.
-Check out http://www.wpsimplebookingcalendar.com for more information.
+Check out http://www.wpsimplebookingcalendar.com for more information about this booking calendar.

 You can use this booking calendar as:

 * Booking calendar / availability calendar for a holiday home, bed & breakfast, condo or hotel
 * Booking calendar / availability calendar for a room or office
 * Booking calendar / availability calendar for  a car or boat
-* A reservation scheme for equipment
+* A booking calendar for equipment
 * A shift calendar
 * Whatever you like!